If you’re looking to improve the efficiency and productivity of your test case writing, here are some key points that can help:

 - Total number of bugs identified with severity level 1 (blocker).

-- Indicates issues that prevent testing from continuing.
+- Indicates issues that halt testing from proceeding.

 5) Bugs with Severity Level 2: